Yuzu28/Planet_Of_the_Shapes/README.md

 # Description
 * Planet of the Shapes is an Game Website that allow user to login and register into the site to play single and    multiplayer game modes.

  * In single player mode, it allow a user to take off into the Battle Frontier.
-In the Battle Frontier, the user start off at level 1 and killing opposing enemy shapes to advance to higher levels.
+In the Battle Frontier, the user start off at level 1 and killing opposing enemy shapes to stack up points to advance to higher levels.
+There is also a hidden level once a player used up all their lives in the game.

  * In multiplayer mode, it allow a user to chat with other users.
 Each user can operate their own shape and move around the screen.